Middle school students gardening

 Using a student-led model ensures participants learn about conservation issues that affect their daily lives and feel empowered to find solutions.
 Each Crew decides on its own interests and is given the resources to create a plan that fits its needs, including a $3,000 teacher stipend, connection to Conservation Minnesota staff, and industry experts.
 The hands-on learning model encourages students to research, understand, and ultimately take action to improve conservation initiatives in their communities.

 Conservation Crew serves students at schools across the state.
-In the 2022–23 school year, the program has grown from the 6 pilot schools to 40 schools statewide—42% of which are Title 1 schools.
+In the 2023-2024 school year, the program has grown to over 33 schools statewide—51% of which are Title 1 schools.

 Check out the latest updates in our Conservation Crew newsletter!